MannyKayy/PAE/readme.md

 1. **Setup**

 In *setup.py* you can find general settings for multiple *datasets*.
-Currently, those are supported:
+Supported datasets are:

 * **grid**: 25 Gaussians are uniformly distributed in a grid.
 * **low_dim_embed**: 10 isotropic Gaussians in 10d space are embedded into 1000d space.
 * **color_mnist**: random digits on MNIST are stacked to create color digits.

-Each dataset is associated to an architecture setup of generator, discriminator and encoder.
+For each dataset we define the architecture of generator, discriminator and encoder.

 2. **Training**

-In *train.py*, all parameters are parsed and the corresponding training is launched.
-Specifically, the following parameters need to be set:
+ Use *train.py*.
+The following parameters need to be set:

 * *--method*: indicating one of the supported algorithms.
 This parameter is *required*.
 * *--db*: indicating one of the supported datasets.
 This parameter is *required*.